SafetyPanda/Steam-Deck-rEFInd_Installer/README.md

 You'll want to add your Distro Icon, unless you want the default icons that come with a standard rEFInd.

 Check the bottom of the refind.conf.deck file and you'll see my boot menu entries.
 I included an example boot entry, but it's pretty straight forward.

+## Issues?
+Firmware updates might cause this to break dumping you to GRUB.